dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/new-field.md

 When using EF Code First to automatically create a database, Code First:

-* Adds a table to the database to track whether the schema of the database is in sync with the model classes it was generated from.
+* Adds an `__EFMigrationsHistory` table to the database to track whether the schema of the database is in sync with the model classes it was generated from.
 * If the model classes aren't in sync with the DB, EF throws an exception.

 Automatic verification of schema/model in sync makes it easier to find inconsistent database/code issues.